JakeWharton/pidcat/README.md

 you deploy to the phone it becomes a challenge to grep for the right thing.

 This script solves that problem by filtering by application package.
-Supply the target pacakge as the sole argument to the python script and enjoy a more convenient development process.
+Supply the target package as the sole argument to the python script and enjoy a more convenient development process.

     ./pidcat.py com.oprah.bees.android